LLM Reference

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and DeepSeek V3.1 at 83.3, with Claude Sonnet 4.5 ahead by 2.7 points.
-The largest visible gap is 2.7 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and DeepSeek V3.1 at 83.3, with Claude Sonnet 4.5 ahead by 2.7 points; SWE-bench Verified has Claude Sonnet 4.5 at 77.2 and DeepSeek V3.1 at 66, with Claude Sonnet 4.5 ahead by 11.2 points.
+The largest visible gap is 11.2 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on reasoning mode: Claude Sonnet 4.5, function calling: Claude Sonnet 4.5, tool use: Claude Sonnet 4.5, and code execution: DeepSeek V3.1.
 Both models share vision, multimodal input, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Claude Sonnet 4.5 when reasoning depth, larger context windows, and broader provider choice are central to the workload.
+Choose Claude Sonnet 4.5 when reasoning depth and larger context windows are central to the workload.
 Choose DeepSeek V3.1 when coding workflow support and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ